 Once you’ve chosen an agency with relevant experience, focus on providing them with a well thought out brief and budget.

 The brief should include a clear description of your objectives.

-Most agencies will provide you with a comprehensive briefing document that will help you provide the information that they need.
+Most agencies will provide you with a comprehensive briefing document to help you provide the information they need.

 Cost differentials for different solutions

 A shell scheme stand is the display option for most first-time exhibitors, and it’s usually the one that involves the least cost.